surajkaruvel/custom-app-oauth-databricks/custom-app-obo-entra/ARCHITECTURE.md

 ## Overview

-This document explains the OAuth 2.0 On-Behalf-Of (OBO) flow implementation for Databricks access using Microsoft Entra ID.
+This document explains the OAuth 2.0 On-Behalf-Of (OBO) flow implementation for **Databricks** and **Snowflake** access using Microsoft Entra ID.
+The middle-tier service exchanges user tokens for service-specific tokens to access APIs on behalf of the user.

 ## Architecture Diagram

 ```
 ┌──────────────────────────────────────────────────────────────────────────┐
-│                         OBO Flow Architecture                             │
+│                    Multi-Service OBO Flow Architecture                    │
 └──────────────────────────────────────────────────────────────────────────┘

 ┌─────────────┐                ┌──────────────────┐                ┌─────────────────┐